oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/Kubernetes-labs.md

 #### Horizontal Autoscaling

-Sadly the automatic horizontal scaling capability which would automatically adjust the number of instances of a pod based on it's load seems to currently be unavailable as one of the services it depended on (Heapster) is no longer available in Kubernetes.
-Once a solution for that is available it will be documented here.
+Automatic horizontal scaling (HPA) which would automatically adjust the number of instances of a pod based on it's load.

 #### Automatic CI/CD and Kubenetes

-To be completed.
+Integration of DevCS pipelines into the lab using DevCS as the build engine.

 #### Automatic A/B testing

-To be completed.
+Automated testing of different versions of software to see which is most efective.

 #### Services Meshes.